 Like many young women, reality shows are my guilty pleasure.
 Netflix blessed us all in February 2020 with their new reality show "Love Is Blind."
 But just how real is it?

 Like many reality shows, fans speculate how real it actually is.
 We often watch these shows for the drama and not the reality, but we aren’t always sure what’s real and what’s produced.
-Here’s the truth behind Love Is Blind.
+So how real is Love Is Blind?
+Here's the truth:

 What Is Love Is Blind?

 The structure of the show is simple.
 In the first stage of the show, singles meet in little rooms, called pods, where they converse with another single of the opposite sex on the other side.
 However, they can't see the person they’re talking to.
 After connections are formed, contestants narrow down who they like and who they don’t.
 Couples don’t see each other face to face until a marriage proposal has been accepted.
 The purpose of this is to develop a strong emotional connection in our superficial culture.

 The purpose of this is to develop a strong emotional connection in our superficial culture.

 The second stage of the show is in Mexico, where the engaged couples see if they can translate their emotional connection into a physical one.
 The third stage is when the couples return to their regular lives and move in together, having 20 days to plan their weddings and meet the family and friends of their future spouse.
 The wedding is the final stage, where the couples decide whether or not they want to continue with the relationship and get married.

 Fans saw six couples get engaged early on the show.
 The couples were Cameron and Lauren, Giannina and Damian, Kenny and Kelly, Carlton and Diamond, Amber and Barnett, and Jessica and Mark.
 However, there were two engagements that occurred on the show that fans didn’t get to see.